35 National Parks You Can Tour Online Right Now

 Death Valley National Park

 California’s Death Valley National Park is a place of extremes: It’s the driest and hottest spot in North America with less than two inches of rain each year and has the lowest elevation on the continent at over 280 feet below sea level.
 Take a self-guided virtual tour keeping an eye out for wildflower fields and towering sand dunes which can be over 680 feet tall.
-Get in the know about these secret spots hidden at natural landmarks.

 One of the most unique locations the National Park Service keeps open for visitors is Alcatraz Island, California, home to the infamous Alcatraz Prison.
 The virtual tour of the island includes a photo gallery of relics left behind by inmates and stunning views of the Golden Gate Bridge.
 Though the Golden Gate is one of the most famous bridges, it doesn’t rank as one of the 11 longest bridges in the world.